Lent begins February 17th

 Fr.
 Jerry and Fr.
 Don will be offering the Sacrament of Reconciliation Saturdays from 4:00 – 4:40, in meeting room 1.
 Waiting area for Reconciliation is in the parish narthex.
 Someone from the parish reopening team will be there to greet you and provide details.

 Stations of the Cross is a devotion that offers witness to Jesus’ Passion and Death.
 Use all senses to reflect prayerfully upon Jesus’ suffering, Death, and Resurrection, and on Christ’s great love for us.
 Offered each Friday at 5:30 in the main church.
 Click here to view the recorded Stations with Fr.
 Don Cambe.

 Would you like to feel closer to God?
 Have you been away from the Sacrament of Reconciliation for a long time and you are not sure how to come back?
-God longs for you and wants you to experience His immense love and mercy.
-Learn more about the beauty of the encounter with God.
+Reacquaint yourself with the beauty of this encounter with God.
 Click the image above to register.
 Click here to download printable flyer.

 Participate in CRS Rice Bowl, a faith-in-action program that invites us to encounter the needs of the world.
-Read the CRS Letter of Invitation.
 Rice bowls available in the narthex and will be collected after Easter or Give online this year at CRS.org

 This e-mail series delivers daily reflections based on the Scriptures of Lent, to prepare your heart for a new journey to Easter.
 The messages also include suggestions for further exploration of Lenten themes through additional online articles and prayers.
 Click here to receive the daily e-mails.